MaryLvV/bonnie-dawg/bonnie/content/posts/arrival.md

 Andy and I prepped the kitchen with gates, a crate and pad, food and water bowls, and a couple of toys.
 Bonnie wanted nothing to do with any of it.
 She spent the rest of Tuesday cowering by a gate.
 She wouldn't relieve herself when we took her outside.
 It was a long day, and we left her by that gate when we went to bed Tuesday night wondering what we were in for.

 The next morning, she was lying in the crate!
-She spent most of the day in the craate, and within a few days was relaxed enough to chew on her kong toy!
+She spent most of the day in the crate, and within a few days was relaxed enough to chew on her kong toy!

 ![crate](/images/crate_bonnie.jpg)